Autumn season is here, with so many events again: the calendar is full with workshops and conferences again.

-Each of these processes has to be configured and customized to serve the unique search needs of the organization.
+Each process has to be configured and customized to serve the unique search needs of the organization.

 Crawl & Index

-The first step is to get connected to the source systems, crawl the content, process, then index to the search index.
+The first step is to get connected to the source systems, crawl the content, process, then store the content into the search index.

 There are several things to consider here: